 The Australian Government has a responsibility to all those involved in the export of livestock.
 This includes livestock producers, exporters and support industries such as transport that rely on livestock exports for their income, and the broader Australian community that relies on the Australian Government to enforce standards that reflect their values, including protecting the welfare of exported animals.

-The Department of Agriculture and Water Resources regulates the export livestock industry.
+The Department of Agriculture regulates the export livestock industry.
 Livestock exporters must meet high animal welfare standards through regulations such as those that underpin the

 Exporter Supply Chain Assurance System (ESCAS).